 Gets Dressed With Assistance

-Many 3-year-olds will also start to learn how to get dressed with some assistance.
-You can help them put on their clothes, slip on their socks, and tie or buckle their shoes.
+Many 3-year-olds will also start to learn about dressing and undressing with some assistance.
+You can help them put on their clothes, slip on their socks, and tie or buckle their shoes as long as they’re cooperating with dressing.
 Over time, they’ll be able to complete these tasks more independently.

 Play Independently For Up To An Hour